 No, although many students' work will be.
 You should at least be able to present what the overall question is, explain how you will answer the question and any preliminary results you have.

 No. Thanks to the generous support of sponsors, this year's SNCURCS does not require a registration fee.
 Exhibitors and recruitors pay a $250 for an information table.

-Students- when you submit an abstract you are automatically registered for the conference.
-Co- presenters should be listed with the student presenting (see"group presentations",below) and they also will be registered.
+Students- when you submit an abstract you are automatically registered for the conference after your mentor has approved the abstract.
+Co- presenters should be listed with the student presenting (see"group presentations"below) and they also will be registered.

 Faculty mentors, administrators, high school teachers and member of general public please register at the link on the Regsitration page on this site.

 No, your presentation will be scheduled by SCNUCRS to insure the best distribution of presentations throughout the day.
 However, if you cannot present at a particular time (eg, morning or afternoon), then send an email to firstname.lastname@example.org.

 POSTER Our largest poster board displays are 48" wide by 36" long.
 Posters bigger than this will not fit.
 Posters will be attached to the poster boards using thumbtacks and placed on easels.
 Students should plan to stand by their poster to answer questions during their assigned time.

 ORAL PRESENTATION Students who present in this format will stand in front of an audience to talk about their research.
 Each presenter will be allotted 15 minutes which includes presentation set-up, the actual presentation (a 10-minute limit), and a question and answer period.
 The oral presentation sessions will be concurrent.